AidanGiebel/aidangiebel.github.io/README.md

 - Verification and validation of engineering models
 - Clear technical documentation

-Most projects are implemented using Python and focus on building first-principles models of aerospace systems rather than relying solely on commercial software tools.
+Most projects are implemented using Python/Matlab and focus on building first-principles models of aerospace systems rather than relying solely on commercial software tools.

 ## Portfolio Structure